obregon08/sprintdeck/docs/api-examples.md

 ### 3. Get Project
 **GET** `/api/projects/{id}`

-Returns a specific project with all its tasks.
+Returns a specific project with all its tasks and members.

 **Response:**
 ```json